Raoult's Law vs Henry's Law — Reducing Material Loss from NCG Emissions

 3.2 Henry’s Law deviations

-Practical validity in real systems
+Practical engineering validity

 Example: Nitrogen dissolved in liquid propylene

-• Liquid phase: predominantly propylene with trace nitrogen
+• Liquid phase: mostly propylene

-$$ P_{\text{propylene}} \approx X_{\text{propylene}} \cdot P_{\text{propylene}}^0 $$
+$$ P_{\text{propylene}} \approx x_{\text{propylene}} \cdot P_{\text{propylene}}^0 $$

 $$ C_{\text{N}_2} \approx k_H \cdot P_{\text{N}_2} $$

-Step 1: Vapor pressure of liquid component
+Step 1: Vapor pressure of the liquid component

-$$ P_{\text{material}} = X_{\text{material}} \cdot P_{\text{material}}^0 $$
+$$ P_{\text{material}} = x_{\text{material}} \cdot P_{\text{material}}^0 $$

-Step 2: Gas-phase volume fraction
+Step 2: Gas-phase mole fraction

 $$ y_{\text{material}} = \frac{P_{\text{material}}}{P_{\text{total}}} $$